 To: Mayor and City Council Members

-From: Cameron Dean, Acting Planning Director
+From: William Homka, Planning Director

-Through: Erin Reinders, City Manager
+Through: JR Pearson, Acting City Manager

-Date: January 11, 2022
+Date: March 22, 2022

-Re: First Draft of FY23-32 Capital and Major Maintenance Plan (CMMP)
+Re: Second Draft of FY23-32 Capital and Major Maintenance Plan (CMMP)

 SUMMARY: City Council reviews the Capital and Major Maintenance Plan (CMMP) every year.
-This is the first draft of the FY23-32 CMMP.
+This is the second draft of the FY23-32 CMMP.

 PREVIOUS COUNCIL ACTION: Council reviews drafts of the CMMP each year in January and March.
 In April 2021 Council approved the most recent FY22-31 CMMP, the first spanning ten years instead of five.
 No formal action is taken at this time.
+Council reviewed the first draft of the FY23-32 CMMP on January 11, 2022.

 BACKGROUND: Beginning in October, Planning worked with each department to update their capital projects.
-In response to City Council feedback, this year Staff revised the CMMP to minimize expenditures from the General Fund, particularly over the next several years.
-To that end, any General Fund projects that have not already commenced have been rescheduled to later years, employing the category rankings agreed upon by Council on November 9, 2021 (Resolution 2021-71) to prioritize them.
+In response to City Council feedback, Staff revised the CMMP to minimize expenditures from the General Fund, particularly over the next several years.
+To that end, any General Fund projects that have not already commenced have been rescheduled to later years, employing the category rankings agreed upon by City Council on November 9, 2021 (Resolution 2021-71) to prioritize them.

-The Technical Advisory Committee (TAC), consisting of the City Manager, Finance Director, Public Works Director and the Planning Director, met on December 9, 2021 to review 11 projects submitted for funding in FY23.
+The Technical Advisory Committee (TAC), consisting of the City Manager, Finance Director, Public Works Director and Planning Director, met on December 9, 2021 to review 11 projects submitted for funding in FY23.
 Department directors reviewed the TAC's comments on December 22, 2021.